-Man Utd 'very positive' on Sir Alex Ferguson health
+Man Utd 'very positive' on Alex Ferguson health

 - Ferguson is most successful soccer manager in British history

-(CNN)Manchester United manager Jose Mourinho is "very positive" that Sir Alex Ferguson, one of the greatest managers in soccer history, will recover from a brain haemorrhage.
+(CNN)Manchester United manager Jose Mourinho is "very positive" that Alex Ferguson, one of the greatest managers in soccer history, will recover from a brain haemorrhage.

 Ferguson, 76, collapsed in his home on Saturday and underwent emergency surgery.
 He is currently in Salford Royal Hospital.